Snapshots capture a session's datasets in a DataChat object. You can use snapshots to:

-The chat box displays a success message.
+The log displays a success message.

 Only one snapshot can be saved per session, so if a snapshot of the same name existed, DataChat prompts you to overwrite or to save the snapshot to a new name.
 If another snapshot exists in the same session, it is overwritten with the new snapshot and the new name.

 Return to the homepage – click the DataChat icon in the upper leftmost corner of the page.